MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 Sales reps can get a summary of their accounts and opportunities in Sales agent.
 To enable this feature, you need to configure the account and opportunity summary settings in the Sales agent admin settings.

-Generating the account and opportunity summary involves two main components:

-1. Getting information about the account and opportunity

-    By default, Sales agent generates the summary using commonly used fields from the Account and Opportunity tables.
-To include additional or different fields, [customize the AI instructions](#customize-ai-instructions) to specify which fields should be included.

-1. Curating the summary

-    Sales agent uses natural language instructions to organize and present the account and opportunity information in a summary that is meaningful and useful to users.
-Out-of-the-box instructions are provided, but you can customize them to better fit your organization's needs.
+Sales agent generates account and opportunity summaries by using commonly used fields from the Account and Opportunity tables and natural language instructions that organize and present the information in a meaningful, useful format.
+You can [customize the AI instructions](#customize-ai-instructions) to include additional or different fields and tailor how the summary is curated to fit your organization's needs.

 ### Customize AI instructions